FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

     # if you are using Yarn as package manager
     $ yarn add ckeditor@^4.0.0

-Once installed, add the following lines to your Webpack Encore configuration file:
+Once installed, add the following lines to your Webpack Encore configuration file (this excludes the samples directory from the ckeditor node module):

 .. code-block:: javascript